nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 4. Add proper error handling for edge cases in the Create workflow
 5. Implement comprehensive testing across various Android and iOS devices
 6. Add unit tests for the new functionality
+7. Fix any remaining issues with Firebase App Check integration

 ## UI/UX Considerations